 The links in the left-hand navigation bar will direct you to the most common types of resources you may need during your studies.

-Finding Articles will give you information on how to use Library Search, our main journal article search engine.
+Finding Journals and Journal Articles will give you information on how to use Library Search, our main journal article search engine.
 Library Search is not a database itself - it is a search engine that searches around 50-60 different databases in one go, bringing all the results back within one list.
 It is the best place to start searching for journal articles.
-However, there are some databases that Library Search does not search, and these will be listed under key subject resources in this guide.
+However, there are some databases that Library Search does not search, and these will be listed by subject in this guide.

 There may be times when you need to use images, video or audio in your work.
 It is important you abide by copyright law when using this kind of material, so we recommend looking at the databases the library provides first, as these are all licensed and legal to use.
 You can find details of all of these resources in the Finding Images and Video guide.